renato0307/learning-go/it6-add-authentication-api.md

 1. The `TestAuthenticatorNoAuthHeader` function is pretty straightforward and it doesn't deserve much comments.
-1. The `TestAuthenticatorWithJWT` function create an array of test cases related with the validation of the JWT and the claims.
+1. The `TestAuthenticatorWithJWT` function creates an array of test cases related with the validation of the JWT and the claims.
 Each element of the array contains the JWT to be checked, the expected status code for the JWT, the purpose of the test and the contents of the body.
 1. The test cases are executed using a for loop, by initializing Gin, making a